Autism Pride

 Unraveling the Mystery of Roanoke’s Lost Colony

-I could not have been nine years old when I went to Roanoke, North Carolina, for the first time.
-Part of our homeschool curriculum when it came to history was traveling to places where history took place, and one of the first trips we took as a family was to Roanoke, North Carolina.
-I remember…
+I was not older than 9 when I went to Roanoke, North Carolina, for the first time.
+Part of our homeschool history curriculum was traveling to places where history happened, and one of the first trips we took as a family was to Roanoke, North Carolina.
+I remember going to the museum, where they had…

 -